 With a playful take on a Venn diagram, GRAS clarifies just what it is they do: work at the intersection of creating ‘cool stuff’’ and ‘stuff that matters’.
 It’s only partly self-deprecating.
 With ‘cool’, they mean extraordinary, progressive and innovative.

-The youthful Scottish design studio, founded in 2016 under the wings of Groves-Raines Architects Ltd., has a modus operandi that’s perhaps informed by its inception: of the founding duo Stuart Falconer and Gunnar Groves-Raines, the latter is the son of the founder of what is currently GRAS’ parent company.
-But make no mistake – the two firms are clearly distinct from each other.
+The youthful Scottish design studio, founded in 2016 under the wings of GRA Groves-Raines Architects Ltd., has a modus operandi that’s perhaps informed by its inception: of the founder Gunnar Groves-Raines, the son of the founder of what is currently GRAS’ parent company.
+But make no mistake – the two firms' approach is distinctively different.

-Falconer and Groves-Raines set up their studio while still studying architecture at the University of Strathclyde, in Glasgow.
-From the get go, their focus was on the exploration of ideas, materials and technologies.
-Their practice involves product design, graphics, audiovisuals and art, as away to break open what is typically understood as architecture.
+Gunnar Groves-Raines set up the studio while still studying architecture at the University of Strathclyde, in Glasgow.
+From the get go, the focus was on the exploration of ideas, materials and technologies.
+The practice involves product design, graphics, audiovisuals and art, as away to break open what is typically understood as architecture.

 The studio’s proximity to Groves-Raines, who are conservation experts, means that GRAS understands the significance and value of built heritage and traditional crafts.
 In many of their projects, the collaboration with craftsmen, artists and designers is central.

 Take Custom Lane.
 The collaborative platform in Edinburgh’s port town Leith has become a fertile breeding ground for the design community.
 Designed and founded by GRAS, Custom Lane comprises a gallery, shared workshops, production studios, event spaces, hot-desks, salons and a café.
 Cleverly placed in neglected buildings and nestled in a once-forgotten corner of the town, Custom Lane is now a driving force of creativity for the surrounding community.